-Films are listed in alphabetical order.
-For a deeper dive into some of these contenders, check out my other recent Oscar Beat columns.
+Films are listed in order of likelihood to be nominated.
+For a deeper dive into some of these contenders, check out my other recent Oscar Beat columns and specific predictions for Best Actor, Actress, and Director.

 Once Upon a Time in Hollywood

-So I’m using “frontrunner” as something of a loose term here, but these are all films that have been seen by many people—either in release or at festivals—and whose reaction suggests a major presence on the Oscar circuit to come.
-The only one of these that has hit theaters already is Quentin Tarantino’s Once Upon a Time in Hollywood, which seems destined to be a serious contender across the board.
+These are all films that have been seen by many people—either in release or at festivals—and whose reaction suggests a major presence on the Oscar circuit to come.
+Quentin Tarantino’s Once Upon a Time in Hollywood seems destined to be a serious contender across the board.
 The film picked up stellar reviews and is a genuine box office hit, as it’s now Tarantino’s second highest-grossing film of all time.
-It’s also a story about Hollywood, which we know the Academy traditionally loves, and boasts a pair of excellent performances from two of the biggest movie stars in history.
+Tarantino and his cast have been on the awards circuit hard over the last few months—if you want to win an Oscar, you usually have to act like it, and Tarantino and Co. certainly are doing their part.
+The film is also a story about Hollywood, which we know the Academy traditionally loves, and boasts a pair of excellent performances from two of the biggest movie stars in history.
 This is quite possibly Tarantino’s most formidable Oscar contender since Pulp Fiction.

 Then there’s Taika Waititi’s self-described anti-hate satire Jojo Rabbit, which premiered at the Toronto International Film Festival to somewhat divisive (yet still overall positive) reviews and then shocked pretty much everyone by winning the TIFF People’s Choice Award.
 Nine of the last 10 winners of this award have scored a Best Picture nomination, and many of them went on to win the big prize—including Green Book, another film deemed too divisive to be a major contender.
 Jojo is probably unlikely to be a serious candidate in the acting categories, which could hinder its chances at the overall prize, but the Fox Searchlight movie’s sweet message of compassion vs. hate and its TIFF award win make it impossible to deny as a Best Picture hopeful.